jmcerrejon/misapuntesde/src/2015/03/updated-the-script-to-install-return-to-castle-wolfenstein.md

 ---
 id: 536
 title: Updated the script to install Return to Castle Wolfenstein
+description: Updated the script to install Return to Castle Wolfenstein
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2015-03-19 11:15:00